-- No automated control in place to ensure users will use different types of characters while defining passwords to increase security. - Password history is not enabled which determines the number of unique new passwords that must be associated with a user account before an old password can be reused - No lockout threshold enabled which determines the number of failed sign-in attempts that will cause a user account to be locked unauthorised access attempts and should be addressed, either through implementing stronger password parameters in the system or, if this is not possible, through alternative monitoring controls to increase the chance of detecting any such attempts.
+- No automated control in place to ensure users will use different types of characters while defining passwords to increase security. - Password history is not enabled which determines the number of unique new passwords that must be associated with a user account before an old password can be reused - No lockout threshold enabled which determines the number of failed sign-in attempts that will cause a user account to be locked

+Authentication control weaknesses increase the vulnerability of accounts to unauthorised access attempts and should be addressed, either through implementing stronger password parameters in the system or, if this is not possible, through alternative monitoring controls to increase the chance of detecting any such attempts.